Noransaber/pre-portfolio-propjet/README.md

 Additionally, this project was carried out under the supervision of [ALX Africa](https://www.alxafrica.com/).

 ## Contributing
 We welcome contributions!
-If you'd like to contribute, please send us an Gmail
+If you'd like to contribute, please send us a Gmail
 - noransaber685@gmail.com
 - Haydexwisdom@gmail.com
 * Clone repo and create a new branch: $ git checkout https://github.com/Noransaber/pre-portfolio-propjet.git -b name_for_new_branch.